By Jasleen Kaur Last Updated:

-From Neetu Singh and Jaya Badhuri to Madhuri Dixit and Kajol, right up to the younger lot, Kareena and Genelia, we decided to revisit the bridal look of our gorgeous Bollywood actresses.
+From Neetu Singh and Jaya Badhuri to Madhuri Dixit and Kajol, right up to the younger lot, Kareena and Anushka, we decided to revisit the bridal look of our gorgeous Bollywood actresses from all the eras.
 So, take a look at the most stunning Bollywood brides of all time.

 Jaya Bachchan nee Bhaduri, looked every bit charming, coy and ravishing in a red bridal saree, complete with traditional Indian wedding jewellery.

+The bubbly Neetu Singh, and debonair Rishi Kapoor make a perfect couple, both on- and off-screen.
 Though there is certainly a dearth of good quality photographs from Neetu Singh and Rishi Kapoor's wedding on the Internet, we made special efforts to gather the best of the lot.
-The bubbly Neetu Singh, and debonair Rishi Kapoor, make a perfect couple, both on and off screen.
+She wore a very heavy fully embroidered saree and teamed that up with striking jewellery like a full-fledged Indian bride.

 Hema Malini and Dharmendra had quite a private wedding.
 It was a typical South Indian ceremony, where Hema wore a saree.
 She kept her look minimal, with a simple bridal jewellery set.

-Madhuri Dixit and Dr. Sriram Nene got married in a hush-hush ceremony, but we have their wedding reception photographs here for you.
-Madhuri, looked stunning in a golden ethnic wear, with elaborate and intricate work on it.
+Madhuri Dixit and Dr Sriram Nene got married in a hush-hush ceremony, but we have their wedding reception photographs here for you.
+Madhuri, looked stunning in golden ethnic wear, with elaborate and intricate work on it.
 She matched it with a net dupatta.
 This minimal look, combined with matching gold jewellery, made the diva look like a million bucks.
-What stood out in her look was those beautiful bangles that filled her wrists.
+What stood out in her look were those beautiful bangles that adorned her wrists.

-Kajol and Ajay Devgn tied the knot in a typical Maharashtrian ceremony, and Kajol look every bit traditional in a green saree.
-Her look was complete with traditional bridal jewellery of the region, along with a nath, green-coloured chooda, and vaaki (armlet).
+Kajol and Ajay Devgn tied the knot in a typical Maharashtrian ceremony, and Kajol looked every bit traditional in a green saree.
+Her look was complete with traditional bridal jewellery of the region, along with a nath, green chooda, and vaaki (armlet).

-Here (on the left, in the below image) is the only photo of Sridevi and Boney Kapoor's wedding, which is to be found on the Internet.
+Here (on the left, in the above image) is the only photo of Sridevi and Boney Kapoor's wedding, which is to be found on the Internet.
 Sridevi looked like a traditional South Indian bride, given her bright saree and minimal jewellery.
-What stood out in her look, apart from her bubbly smile, was her deep red lip colour that just looks perfect with this traditional look.
+What stood out in her look, apart from her bubbly smile, was her deep red lip colour that just looked perfect with this traditional look.

-Elder daughter of superstar Rajesh Khanna and Dimple Kapadia, got married to casanova Akshay Kumar, in 2001.
+Elder daughter of superstar Rajesh Khanna and Dimple Kapadia got married to casanova Akshay Kumar, in 2001.
 The actress stuck to a bride's favourite colours- red and gold.
-She kept her bridal avatar minimal with simple jewellery, with just a statement maang tikka stealing the limelight!
+She kept her bridal avatar minimal with simple jewellery, and just a statement maang teeka stole the limelight!

 Raveena, who was known for her whirlwind romance with Akshay Kumar, tied the knot with producer, Anil Thadani, in 2004.
 She too stuck to traditional Indian colours, but what stood out of her whole look was a full-sleeves choli.
 Given that the wedding took place in winters, it seemed like a smart decision, and a style statement for other brides to steal as well.
 She also wore a Punjabi chooda, and a deep red lip colour that looked stunning on her fair skin.

-Karisma's bridal look just gets a thumbs up for her choice of colour for her outfit.
+Karisma's bridal look gets a thumbs-up for her choice of colour for her outfit.
 The pink bridal wear definitely made her stand out from most of her contemporary brides who might or might not have made it to our list.
-Though, the ever-so-fair Karisma looked heavily decked up in the intricately embroidered lehenga choli, matching jewellery, traditional chooda and kalire, she carried it off so effortlessly and beautifully.
+Though the ever-so-fair Karisma looked heavily decked up in the intricately embroidered lehenga choli, matching jewellery, traditional chooda and kalire, she carried it off so effortlessly and beautifully.

-We just couldn't miss out of this stunning white bride while talking about beautiful brides from B-town.
+We just could not miss out on this stunning white bride while talking about beautiful brides from B-town.
 Malaika, true to her image, chose an off-shoulder wedding gown, with a plunging neckline.
 The simple string of pearls added the right amount of oomph to her look.

 Gul Panag had a traditional Sikh wedding ceremony in a Gurudwara, in Chandigarh.
-She opted for an onion pink lehenga for her D-day, which was designed by J.J.
-Vallaya.
-Her bridal look was complete with a heavy gold neckpiece, earrings and maang tikka, studded with contrasting green stones.
+She opted for an onion pink lehenga for her D-day, which was designed by JJ Valaya.
+Her bridal look was complete with a heavy gold neckpiece, earrings and maang teeka, studded with contrasting green stones.
 And, she even added cool glares to comfort her eyes during the daytime wedding.
 She looked like a truly cool bride, we say!

-So, don't you think that these Bollywood divas look as stunning off screen as they do in their movies?
+So, don't you think that these Bollywood divas look as stunning off-screen brides as they do in their movies?
 We think they all looked simply beautiful, especially when they donned their bridal look, and married the man of their dreams!